vukrosic/linear-attention-research/README.md

 ## Getting Started

 1. **Fork this repository** - Click the "Fork" button at the top right of this page to create your own copy
-2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/blueberry-llm.git`
+2. Clone your fork: `git clone --recursive https://github.com/YOUR-USERNAME/blueberry-llm.git`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Read `CONTRIBUTING.md` for contribution guidelines
 5. Create your own experiment and merge it